Tamothy/case-study-prisma/README.md

 ## Description

-This contains the case study for Prisma, an interactive website that allows users to watch films based on color selection.
+Click to edit project descriptionPrisma allows users to watch and review films based on color choice.
+The purpose was think in perspective of a designer, and because of this, the project implements wireframes, mockups, and prototypes.
+Sketch and InVision software were utilized for the project, ensuring a smooth transition process from mockup to prototyping.

 ## Setup/Installation Requirements